Two Chinese Students

 This surname which has ancient origins is spelled and pronounced differently among various Chinese dialect groups.
 For Mandarin speakers in most of China, the surname is spelled, Wang.
 Among Cantonese and Hakka speakers, however, this family name is spelled, Wong.
 Finally, Minnan and Hokkien speakers spell the surname Wang as Ong or Bong.

-Some of the well-known Chinese having the family name of Wang include Wang Shiyan, a painter; Wang Wei, a Tang dynasty poet; Wang Dan, student leader of the Tiananmen dissents of 1989; and Wang Ming, a former emperor.
+Some of the well-known Chinese having the family name of Wang include Wang Shiyan, a painter; Wang Wei, a Tang dynasty poet; Wang Dan, a student leader of the Tiananmen dissents of 1989; and Wang Ming, a former emperor.

 2. Li 李